KansasCityWomeninTechnology/angulargirlskc-tool-instructions/project-folder/project-folder.md

 When you `mkdir` in the command line, you are doing the same thing as when you create a folder in a file explorer.
 {% endhint %}

-Now that you've created your folder, let's verify we created our project folder by changing to the project directory.
-In command line run the following command:
+Let's verify we created our project folder by changing to the project directory by running the following command:

 {% code-tabs %}
 {% code-tabs-item title="command-line" %}